Ransomware and Phishing Attacks in the News

 In light of these recent attacks, ensure your institution is prepared to confront heightened risk.
 Use these essential steps as a guide to enhance your institution’s preparedness for attacks and defend against future threats, including ransomware.

-1. Get a Plan Ready
+1. Get an Incident Response Plan Ready

 The automated nature of modern ransomware, coupled with the immense scale used in attacks, are warning signs to all financial institutions.
 Expect ransomware attacks to increase in scale, frequency and sophistication as more cybercriminals seek an easy payout.
 With attacks on the rise, institutions must consider the operational, financial and reputational implications of being held hostage by ransomware.